Mick Ensor: Post-war service

 In January 1954, Ensor was posted back to Coastal Command headquarters at Eastbury Park in a staff role.
 He found time for the occasional flight but much of his work involved administrative matters.
 In that year's Queen's Birthday Honours, he was awarded the Air Force Cross.
 Another staff role followed in May 1955, this time at the headquarters of No. 18 Group at Pitreavie Castle.
 During this time, he experienced his first flight in a jet fighter, flying the de Havilland Vampire T11.
 He was promoted to wing commander at the end of the year although he was growing increasingly dissatisfied with his RAF career, due to the relatively little flying time he was able to achieve.

 In May 1957, Ensor was posted to Strubby for several weeks to undertake a conversion course on jet fighters, flying Gloster Meteors, before going on to more advanced training at Manby on Hawker Hunters and English Electric Canberras.
 While he had hoped for a posting to a unit operating jet aircraft, he returned to duty with Coastal Command with a posting to Kinloss as chief instructor at the Maritime Operational Training Unit.
 This operated the obsolete Avro Shackleton, used for maritime reconnaissance.
 His dissatisfaction with the RAF grew and he began to regularly drink to excess.
 At the start of 1960, he was sent to the United States for a near six-month course at the Armed Forces Staff College at Norfolk, Virginia.
 Following this, he was assigned to the Air Ministry, working in the Directorate of Flying Training.

 Ensor's next posting was to Malta in July 1963, where he was stationed at the RAF's headquarters there.
 By this time, he was aware that he was unlikely to receive further promotion in the RAF.
 Additionally, his drinking had come to the attention of senior officers.
 This was increasingly problematic, not helped by his lack of enjoyment of his staff role at Malta, and in late 1964, he was medically repatriated to England.
 Due to his state of health, he retired from the RAF with effect from 28 November 1965.

 Later life

 Ensor initially settled in his property in Essex, taking up painting and gliding as hobbies.
 By 1967 he and his wife had decided to return to New Zealand and once the property sold, relocated to Christchurch towards the end of the year.
 He set up a transport company, catering to tourists and recreational hunters travelling into the Canterbury high country.
 His wife became ill in 1975 and died the same year.
 At this time, Ensor went into retirement.
-He died in Christchurch on 27 December 1994.
+His final years were spent at St Winifred's Hospital in Christchurch, where he died on 27 December 1994.
+He was survived by his four sons.